OpenTermsArchive/contrib-versions/Instagr/Privacy Policy.md

 **Parties with whom we may share your information:**

+*   We may share User Content and your information (including but not limited to, information from cookies, log files, device identifiers, location data, and usage data) with businesses that are legally part of the same group of companies that Instagram is part of, or that become part of that group ("Affiliates").
+Affiliates may use this information to help provide, understand, and improve the Service (including by providing analytics) and Affiliates' own services (including by providing you with better and more relevant experiences).
+But these Affiliates will honor the choices you make about who can see your photos.
-*   We may share your information as well as information from tools like cookies, log files, and device identifiers and location data (such as usage data, referring/exit pages and URLs, platform types, number of clicks, etc.), with organizations that help us provide the Service to you ("Service Providers").
+*   We also may share your information as well as information from tools like cookies, log files, and device identifiers and location data, with third-party organizations that help us provide the Service to you ("Service Providers").
 Our Service Providers will be given access to your information as is reasonably necessary to provide the Service under reasonable confidentiality terms.
 *   We may also share certain information such as cookie data with third-party advertising partners.
 This information would allow third-party ad networks to, among other things, deliver targeted advertisements that they believe will be of most interest to you.
 *   We may remove parts of data that can identify you and share anonymized data with other parties.
 We may also combine your information with other information in a way that it is no longer associated with you and share that aggregated information.